 As a result, AI medical scribes and ambient AI documentation tools have become some of the most discussed technologies in healthcare.

-But in 2026, physicians are beginning to recognize an important distinction: Not all AI scribes are created equal.
+But in 2026, physicians are beginning to recognize an important distinction: not all AI scribes are created equal.

 That difference matters.